 4. Be your industry’s news source

 One of the many knocks on recruiters is that they don’t have the specialized knowledge that is required to identify the top talent in their industry.

 For example, a tech recruiter who is not a programmer could be accused of not being able to separate the all-star developers from the rest of the pack.

 What if I told you there was a way to rebut this argument before you even spoke to your potential client and market your business at the same time?

 Does it sound too good to be true?
 It’s not!

 So you might think that they know everything there is need to know about the latest industry gossip.
 But you would be wrong.

 Why?
 Because in 2019, every industry is moving so quickly that it’s impossible to stay up to date on the latest news, even when you live and breathe your job.

-And this gives you your dead simple marketing and credibility-building opportunity.
+And this gives you your dead simple digital marketing and credibility-building opportunity.